aiafrasinei/tomis-lang/README.md

 Any number of stacks can be created (each having a name).
 2 stacks are created at initialization: “default” and “temp”

-API as language statements:
+API:

-    stack operations:
+Basic stack operations:

     _ element            : push a string or number
     _                    : pop
-    FPUSH "filename"     : push the content of the file on top of stack
+    _f "filename"     : push the content of the file on top of stack
     @ index              : peek index (number or TOS) DEPTH                : push the depth of the stack